Hem-007/Final_Year_Project/README.md

 **Title:** Smart Fake Job Detection System Using Deep Learning (JobGuard)

 **JobGuard** is a full-stack, AI-powered web application that identifies and flags fraudulent job postings in real time.
 The system combines a **Bidirectional Long Short-Term Memory (BiLSTM)** neural network for deep contextual text-feature extraction with a **Maxout-activated Multi-Layer Perceptron (MLP)** classifier, forming a powerful joint deep learning architecture trained end-to-end on the Kaggle Employment Scam Aegean Dataset (EMSCAD).
+It features an **adaptive system** with a **Scam Evolution Dashboard** for tracking fraud patterns over time.

 The system accepts three types of input:
 - **Raw job description text** — copy-pasted directly from any job board
 - **Job posting URL** — the page is scraped automatically using BeautifulSoup
 - **Job screenshot / image** — text is extracted via EasyOCR and then classified

 Every prediction is accompanied by a **full Explainable AI (XAI) breakdown** — risk score, confidence percentage, weighted risk factors, positive legitimacy indicators, scam type classification, missing field detection, and a natural-language final verdict — making the system both a detection tool and a transparent AI assistant for job seekers.
+Every prediction stores job text, prediction, and timestamp in `data/user_inputs.csv` for continuous learning.

 ---